uhop/stream-json/README.md

 ## Use

 The whole library is organized as a set of small components, which can be combined to produce the most effective pipeline.
-All components are based on node.js [streams](http://nodejs.org/api/stream.html), and [events](http://nodejs.org/api/events.html).
+All components are based on node.js
+[streams](http://nodejs.org/api/stream.html), and [events](http://nodejs.org/api/events.html).
 They implement all required standard APIs.
 It is easy to add your own components to solve your unique tasks.

 The code of all components is compact and simple.
 Please take a look at their source code to see how things are implemented, so you can produce your own components in no time.

 Obviously, if a bug is found, or a way to simplify existing components, or new generic components are created, which can be reused in a variety of projects, don't hesitate to open a ticket, and/or create a pull request.

 ## Release History

+- 1.3.0 *added `Batch`, a bugfix in `Verifier`.*
 - 1.2.1 *the technical release.*
 - 1.2.0 *added `Verifier`.*
 - 1.1.4 *fixed `Filter` going haywire, thx [@codebling](https://github.com/codebling)!*